about > mission

 • Education: General

 We believe people make better choices and become fully engaged in a cause when they are informed — when they have information about an issue, which includes an understanding of electoral, legislative and governing processes.
 Our website is designed to be used as a resource.

 • Education and Advocacy: Emails and Facebook

 Animal Folks MN sends out emails regularly to our database (and posts on Facebook) to make supporters aware of animal issues impacting Minnesota and ideas or concerns from other states or countries.
 In regards to legislation, we also post alerts for action.

 • Legislative: Support of Dog and Cat Breeder Law

-Animal Folks MN supports the regulation of commercial dog and cat breeders.
-We are part of a large coalition to pass breeder regulation in Minnesota, and will continue to support legislative efforts through legislative materials, lobbying, petitions, advertising, design/printing of hand-outs, events, and other activities.
+Animal Folks MN supported the regulation of commercial dog and cat breeders.
+We were part of a large coalition to pass breeder regulation in Minnesota, and will continue to support legislative efforts of vairous animal issues through legislative materials, lobbying, petitions, advertising, design/printing of hand-outs, events, and other activities.